-There are a few limited exceptions where the deferred taxes are not due when a property is disqualified.
+There are a few limited exceptions where the deferred taxes are not due or only a portion of the deferred taxes are due when a property is disqualified.

 The term rollback is not used in the present-use value statutes, but it has become the commonly used term to describe the billing of deferred taxes due to removal from the present-use value program.